 - Post acceptance

-Article processing charges are $200.
-Currently, there is a 50% discount for authors from GCC countries.
+Article processing charges are US$253.
+The details are provided at the end of this page.
 Article processing charges are payable upon acceptance of the manuscript.

 For every article, title page must be submitted separately to ensure blind review.

 Please submit language editing certificate and plagiarism report.
 These can be submitted as additional files during the submission process.
-We recommend following services to provide Language editing certificate and plagiarism report.
+We recommend the following services to provide Language Editing Certificate and plagiarism report.

 Announcements of conferences, meetings, courses, awards and other news items likely to be of interest to the readers should be emailed with the name and address of the person from whom additional information can be obtained.
 Up to 100 words only.